Have you been injured? you may have a case.

 Hit by a hit-and-run driver

-If a hit-and-run driver crashes into you while you are riding and if you are covered by “uninsured motorist” insurance, then you can recover from the UM insurer the pain and suffering compensation and economic damages that the driver would have been liable for if he or she had not fled the scene.
+If you were hit by a car while riding your bike in Michigan by a hit and run driver and if you are covered by “uninsured motorist” insurance, then you can recover from the UM insurer the pain and suffering compensation and economic damages that the driver would have been liable for if he or she had not fled the scene.

 The extent of your UM coverage will depend on the terms of your policy, which will specify who the “insured person” is, the circumstances under which a hit-and-run vehicle is considered “uninsured” and the timeframes within which you must notify the police and your auto insurance company of your hit-and-run accident.